-Financial aid is a system of financial assistance to help individuals meet their educational expenses when their own resources are not sufficient.
+Financial aid is a system of financial assistance to help

+individuals meet their educational expenses when their own resources are not sufficient.
 A student who believes that his own and family resources are not sufficient to pay for all the costs of attendance (tuition, room and board, books, transportation, campus activities, etc.) should apply for financial aid through the Financial Aid Office of the institution he or she plans to attend.
 Three types of aid are available:

-Grants-Gifts and scholarships which do not have to be repaid

-Loans-Money borrowed to cover school costs, which must be repaid (usually with interest) over a specified period of time (usually after the student has left school or graduated)

-3. Work-Employment which enables a student to earn a portion of school costs.
+- 1. Grants-Gifts and scholarships which do not have to be repaid - 2.
+Loans-Money borrowed to cover school costs, which must be repaid (usually with interest) over a specified period of time (usually after the student has left school or graduated) - 3.
+Work-Employment which enables a student to earn a portion of school costs.

 The Federal Government contributes to all three types of student financial aid.
-These programs are explained in a booklet called Five Financial Aid Programs: A Student Consumer's Guide.
-Free copies of this booklet (in print or disc) may be obtained by writing Federal Student Aid Programs, Department DEA-86, Pueblo, CO 81009.
-The programs described in the booklet include:
+These programs are explained in a booklet called The Student Guide: Financial Aid From the U.S. Department of Education.
+Free copies of this booklet (in print or disk) may be obtained by writing Federal Student Aid Programs, Box 84, Washington, DC 20044 or by calling 800-433-3243.
+The programs described in the booklet are:

-- 1. Pell Grants - 2.
-Supplemental Educational Opportunity Grants (SEOG) - 3.
-College Work-Study (CW-S) - 4.
-Perkins Loans (formerly National Direct Student Loans) - 5.
-Guaranteed Student Loans (GSL) and PLUS Loans/Supplemental Loans Students (SLS)
+- 1. Federal Pell Grants - 2.
+Federal Supplemental Educational Opportunity Grants (SEOG) - 3.
+Federal Work-Study (CWS) - Federal Perkins Loans (formerly National Direct Student Loans) - 5.
+Federal Family Education Loans including: - a.
+Federal Stafford Loans